Residency and Tuition Classification FAQ

 - Failure of parents or legal guardians to provide financial support together with the student's proof that the student can independently meet all living expenses, including the cost of education.

 The 12-month waiting period for establishing domicile begins only after the date of emancipation has been established by appropriate documentation.

 Gifts from parents whom students depend on for financial support are considered evidence of non-emancipation according to the statute.
 Therefore, loans from family, use of family cars, jointly owned property or living with family members may prohibit the student from being considered emancipated.

 No. Individuals must establish their own domicile as prescribed by the tuition law.

-An un-emancipated student can be considered in-state if one of the student’s parents has established domicile in Colorado.
+An un-emancipated student (22 and younger) can be considered in-state if one of the student’s parents has established domicile in Colorado.

 Yes, but you must maintain the Colorado connections you have established, such as claiming any income as Colorado income for tax purposes.
 Any interruption or change in these connections could reverse the original classification and cause you to have to reestablish your domicile upon returning to Colorado.
 You should check with the institutional tuition classification officer before you leave the state.

 Any student who is denied in-state tuition classification may file a petition with the Tuition Classification Officer by emailing Records@aims.edu.
 If still in disagreement, an appeal may be filed with the Registrar.
 Appeals must be submitted in writing to the Registrar no later than two weeks (10 class days) after the denial decision has been sent to the student.
 The Registrar will provide the student with instructions regarding the appeals process.
 The decision of the Registrar is the final college determination.
 There can be no retroactive changes in classification.

 Unfortunately not.
 The state of Colorado requires that all residency changes take place prior to the first day of the term beginning.
 After that time, residency statuses will remain the same.
 If you have questions about this process, please contact Records@aims.edu.